Baton Zabërgja

-Baton Zabërgja (born 18 April 2001) is a Kosovan professional footballer who plays as a centre-forward for Ukrainian Premier League club Metalist 1925 Kharkiv and the Kosovo national team.
+Baton Zabërgja (born 18 April 2001) is a Kosovan professional footballer who plays as a centre-forward for Ukrainian Premier League club Kharkiv and the Kosovo national team.

 Club career

 Early career

 Zabërgja was part of several youth clubs like Vushtrria, Australia, El Clasico Football School, IK Tord and again in Vushtrria.
 In the second half of the 2019–20 season, he was promoted to the Vushtrria's senior team who competed in the Kosovo Superleague.
 On 15 February 2020, he made his debut in a 0–4 away defeat against Prishtina after being named in the starting line-up.
 In the final matchweek of the league, Zabërgja scored his first professional goal in his eleventh appearance for the club in a 5–3 home draw against Llapi.
 On 20 August 2020, Zabërgja joined Kosovo Superleague side Drenica.

 Gjilani

 On 24 June 2022, Zabërgja signed a two-year contract with Kosovo Superleague club Gjilani.
 His debut with Gjilani came thirteen days later in the 2022–23 UEFA Europa Conference League first qualifying round against Liepāja after being named in the starting line-up.